aleksa3009/Reqres-Manual-API-Testing/TestCases/Reqres_API_TC.md

 1. Send DELETE request to `https://reqres.in/api/users/2`.

 **Expected Results:**
-- HTTP status code is `404 Not Found` or similar.
+- HTTP status code is `404 Not Found`.
 - Response body is empty or contains appropriate error.

 **Priority:** Medium